Hong Kong leader vows ‘justice’ as apartment inferno investigators focus on unsafe netting

 Important day of mourning

-In a public square next to housing complex on Tuesday, mourners from all over Hong Kong waited in an orderly line to lay flowers and offer prayers and well wishes to the victims.
+In a public square next to the housing complex on Tuesday, mourners from all over Hong Kong waited in an orderly line to lay flowers and offer prayers and well wishes to the victims.
+Tuesday was the seventh day after the first deaths – an important day in Chinese tradition as it’s believed to be when the soul of a deceased loved one returns to visit the family home.
 Some sobbed as they stood on the sidelines of the growing memorial.

 Lying next to the sea of flowers were offerings of fruits and the favorite snacks of the deceased –– left there by those who believe their loved ones could still enjoy their much-cherished treats in their afterlife as they returned to their homes on the seventh-day.